kellylab/Fireworks/docs/sphinx_build/html/_sources/Example.rst.txt

                     )
                 return Message({'average-loss': [self.l2 / self.num_examples]}).to_dataframe()

+    We put all of these components together via a LocalMemoryFactory and run the model selection process.

     .. code-block:: python

         description = "In this experiment, we will compare the performance of different polynomial models when regressed against data generated from a random polynomial."